 - Northbound from south of Hypoluxo Road in Boynton Beach (Palm Beach) to Osceola Parkway in Kissimmee (Osceola)

-- Northbound from SR 50 in Winter Garden (Orange) to US 301 in Wildwood (Sumter)
+- Northbound from SR 50 in Winter Garden (Orange) to US 301 or Interstate 75 in Wildwood (Sumter)

 - State Road 528

-- Westbound from west of SR 407 in Tosohatchee (Orange) to east of SR 417 in Orlando (Orange)
+- Westbound from SR 520 near Tosohatchee (Orange) to east of SR 417 in Orlando (Orange)

 ESU has many benefits, especially when compared to one-way operations.